 Massage Therapy Self Treatment For Low Leg and Knee Pain

-Do you know that a knots in the gastroc muscle can cause knee, ankle and foot arch pain as well as lower leg pain?
+Do you know that “knots” and other dysfunction in the gastroc muscle can cause knee, ankle and foot arch pain as well as lower leg pain?
 If you have any of these symptoms I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
-If you suffer with unresolved lower leg, heel, and low back pain I highly recommend this book.
+If you suffer from unresolved lower leg, heel, and low back pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help with muscle pain throughout the body.
 Relieving trigger points in the gastrocnemius muscles may help you resolve your leg and knee pain issues.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.